ju4n-avendanoa/mongoDB-Service/Readme.md

 3. Install the necessary dependencies:

 4. Configure the MongoDB connection.
-Create a `.env` file and adjust the values according to your setup:
+Create a `.env` file and adjust the environment variables according to your setup

 ## Endpoints